YashviUp/python-programming-questions/Programming Ques by YASHVI UPADHYAY/Q2_find_repeated_elements.md

 def find_repeated_elements(data: list) -> list:
     '''
     Find elements that are repeated in the input list.
-    Parameters:
+    Argument:
     - data: List of items (any type)

-    Returns:
+    Return:
-    - A list of repeated elements (in order of first occurrence)'''
+    - A list of repeated elements (in order of first occurrence)
+    '''
     <los>return ...</los>
     <sol>
     seen = set()